Pioneers In Treating Autism

 In 1955, long before autism was commonly known, and long before the advent of Applied Behavior Analysis, therapist Jeanne Simons opened Linwood’s doors to children who were destined to be institutionalized.
 She created a school and residential haven for these children, the first and only program of its kind to provide relief for the parents.

-More than 50 years later, Simons’ Linwood Method remains the basis for the treatment we use today.
-Her book, “The Hidden Child: The Linwood Method for Reaching the Autistic Child” (Woodbine House, 1987), cowritten with Dr. Sabine Oishi, chronicles her work through the years and is still used as a guide for training staff at Linwood and other centers working with people with autism.
+Sixty years later, Simons’ Linwood Method remains the basis for the treatment we use today.
+Her book, “The Hidden Child: The Linwood Method for Reaching the Autistic Child”, co-written with Dr. Sabine Oishi, chronicles her work through the years and is still used as a guide for training staff at Linwood and other centers working with people with autism.

 Fundamental rights, courtesy, respect, dignity, individuality, and self determination were all woven into her work, and these concepts have been handed down to generation after generation of Linwood staff members.
-They’re as much a part of our programs today as they were more than 50 years ago.
+They’re as much a part of our programs today as they were 60 years ago.